sunchengyi/Algorithms/README.md

 This repository is about some small algorithms implemented by me or my own understanding about some alorithms.

-Now it includes three files.
+Now it includes the following files.

 - k-means.py